A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Discussion

-Even if another power source is required, the definitive presence of nearby CSM could explain other shared aspects of the SLSN population.
+The definitive presence of nearby CSM could explain other shared aspects of the SLSN population.
 The combination of a pre-explosion plateau and the very early appearance of nebular line emission in SN2019szu shows that nebular line emission during the photospheric phase of SLSNe can be an indicator of mass ejection shortly before explosion.
 The 7300\,\AA\ lines in the spectra of other SLSNe such as SN2007bi, PTF12dam, LSQ14an and SN2015bn may therefore reveal recent mass ejection, potentially driven by the PPI mechanism, in those events too.
 We note that these are all long-lived SLSNe, likely indicating large ejecta (and therefore progenitor core) masses.

 Many SLSNe also show signs of a pre-maximum bump in their light curves \citep{Leloudas2012,Nicholl2015b,Nicholl2016d, Smith2016}, which could potentially be explained by multiple shells of CSM produced by PPI eruptions \citep{Woosley2007}.
 However, if this was the case we might expect to see spectral evidence of this interaction.
 Early spectra of other SLSNe such as LSQ14bdq with pre-maximum bumps do not show evidence of broad emission lines \citep{Nicholl2015b}.
 Therefore, other explanations such as post-shock cooling of extended stellar material or a recombination wave in the ejecta may be more plausible explanations for some events \citep{Nicholl2015b, Leloudas2012}.
 However, no spectrum has been obtained during the pre-maximum bump of a SLSN, so it is also possible that spectroscopic signatures of CSM during the bump could be erased by the time of maximum light, e.g.~if the ejecta has overrun the CSM.